Shrink Pot Carving (Only one place left)April 17, 2021

-Home » Shrink Pot Carving
+Home » Shrink Pot Carving (Only one place left)

 Get started with green woodworking and discover the art and science of shrink pot carving.

 Spend a day in a beautiful setting learning how to carve a wooden shrink pot from start to finish.
 This course is a great way to get started with woodworking, covering choosing materials, using tools safely, carving techniques, and drying and finishing.
 You’ll leave with the skills and knowledge needed to start carving, and with your own hand made shrink pot or two!

 - Start and finish times: starts at 10am and ends at 4.30pm

 - Includes: tuition, all tools and materials, buffet lunch

 - What to bring: as this is a highly practical course, safety boots are required and waterproof clothing is recommended